École Windsor Secondary

 ÉDUCATION AU CHOIX DE CARRIÈRE ET DE VIE A 10 (FI) *see note

-The aim of Career Life Education10 and Éducation au choix de carrière et de vie a (10) is to help students further their understanding of the links between personal development and their career decisions.
-This grade 10 Ministry-required course will cover the Big Ideas above which are key to understanding what students expect to achieve by the end of the course.
-Students will learn, plan, evaluate and adapt their personal career and education goals, considering regional and global trends and personal networking.
-Students will learn preparatory skills for jobs, including resume-building and job interview skills.
-Students will develop strategies to support them in maintaining a work-life balance to encourage physical and mental health. *French Immersion students: If you choose to take Career Life Education 10 in English language, then you must take Langue et culture de la francophonie 12, offered in this year in order to meet Provincial bilingual Dogwood requirements.
+The aim of Career Life Education 10 and Éducation au choix de carrière et de vie 10 is to help students deepen their understanding of how personal development influences their career choices.
+This Ministry mandated course focuses on the Big Ideas above, which are key to understanding what students expect to achieve by the end of the course.
+Students will explore, plan, assess, and adjust their personal career and education objectives, taking into account local and global trends as well as personal networking.
+They will also acquire essential job readiness skills, such as resume writing and job interview techniques.
+Additionally, students will develop strategies to maintain a healthy work-life balance that supports physical and mental well-being.

 CAREER LIFE CONNECTIONS & CAPSTONE (CLC) MCLC-12